Corregidor (position): Introduction into the Americas and the Philippines

 By law neither corregidores nor governors (nor viceroys, for that matter) could be persons who resided in the district in which they ruled, so that they should not develop ties to the locality, such that they remain disinterested administrators and judges.
 For this reason, they were also forbidden to marry in their district, although they could apply for exemptions from this restriction.
 However, in reality, they largely became enmeshed with local society, especially through financial ties, since their pay was based on a proportion of local royal revenues, and this was often an insufficient amount to cover living costs, much less the costs incurred in traveling to America.
 Corregidores often invested in the local economy, received loans from locals, and could abuse the reparto de comercio monopoly they oversaw, which often led to corruption.

+Since the corregidors held the highest stauts in their districts, the power that their position held often went unchecked.
+Most of the corregidors had little or no experience in the area of ruling a colony and officiating because there were no qualifications, they only needed enough money to buy the position.
+With the combination of little experience and unchecked power, abuses of power from corregidors were common in colonial Spanish America.
+One major form of corruption was repartimientos de mercancías, or the forced distribution of goods.
+This forced native populations to both sell and buy goods at unfavorale prices to them.
+Another example of power abuse by the corregidors was the confiscation of land.
+They took land away from Indigenous people who were in debt, and then sold it to wealthy people in the colonies.
+Most of this confiscated land was sold to wealthy elites to expand haciendas and other elite's settlements.
+These are just two of the abuses of power that corregidors took part in during their rule.